tum-pbs/MSBG/README.md

 ## Limitations

-At this stage, the MSBG library is still in an experimental phase.
+At this stage, the MSBG library is still in an experimental phase (research code).
 Some features may be insufficiently tested and lack comprehensive documentation.
+It is recommended to refer to msbg_demo.cpp for usage examples of the library.

 ---